Seesaw-7/stuff/README.md

 problems that I did not provide solutions with minimum time complexity 45 189 274

+problems that I did the min time complexity but still not optimal 6

 problems that I was slow to pass
 12 58 80 121